FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: Experiments

 \section{Experiments}

-To validate the effectiveness of \emph{FinMultiTime}, we conducted both statistical analyses and empirical tests.
-This section assesses the dataset’s overall performance through quantitative and qualitative evaluations.
+To validate the effectiveness of \emph{FinMultiTime}, we assessed the dataset’s overall performance through quantitative and qualitative evaluations.
 We outline our experimental strategy and demonstrate the dataset’s robustness in real‐world applications.